basisproject/paper/src/00-introduction.md

 This method of measuring orders via a transparent network requires no central bureaucracy, meaning you can sidestep things like a command economy (although Basis does not preclude economic planning).
 Production would be measured based not on some obscured market process, but the actual costs to society.

 In this sense Basis is neither a capitalist market nor a centrally-planned system: it lies somewhere in-between.
 It allows for distributed production like a market, but without the pricing and relations of a market.
+It's what a market looks like if you take away money, profit, and private ownership.

 ## The system of ownership exercised over the productive instruments